-Applications must clearly articulate ideas, community benefit, strategic partnerships, private sponsorships, and display a strong connection to the region through artistic excellence, collaboration, viability and storytelling.
+Additional requirements: Applications must clearly articulate ideas, community benefit, strategic partnerships, private sponsorships, and display a strong connection to the region through artistic excellence, collaboration, viability and storytelling.
 Funding is intended to support one or two projects per financial year, subject to program budget availability.
+Maximum funding per application: \$5,000

-4. Creative Places
+Creative Places

-The Creative Places fund provides specific support for individuals, organisations and community requiring access to venues for arts and cultural projects that encourage collaboration, entrepreneurship, vibrant place-making and inclusive communities.
+Objective: To provide specific support for individuals, organisations and community requiring access to venues for arts and cultural projects that encourage collaboration, entrepreneurship, vibrant place-making and inclusive communities.
 Creative Places will encourage the creative industries such as artisans; boutique and vintage pop-ups; window installations; art makers and educators; and interactive workshops to the region with a view to fill public, commercial and retail venues.